vaish1808/DiabetesDiseasePrediction/README.md

 # Diabetes Disease Prediction
+## Introduction

-Diasense is a website that not only predicts diabetes risk but also offers vital information on diabetes types, symptoms, causes, recommended exercises, and dietary advice, serving as an informative and diagnostic platform.
+Diasense is a website that not only predicts risk associated with the diabetes but also offers vital information on diabetes such as its types, symptoms, causes, recommended exercises, and dietary advice thus serving as an informative and diagnostic platform.

 Libraries used : Numpy, Pandas, Scikit-Learn